WPBeginner

 Pros

-• WordPress.org gives you control over every aspect of your website.
+• WordPress.org is scalable and gives you control over every aspect of your website.

-• You can grow your blog and add extra features like forums, online store, and paid membership.
-This makes WordPress the best blogging platform to make money.
+• You can grow your blog and add extra features like forums, online store, paid memberships, and sell online courses.
+This makes WordPress the best free blogging platform to make money.

-• You also get access to more than 58,000 free plugins.
-These plugins are like apps for your WordPress blog that allow you to add features like contact forms, galleries, etc.
+• You also get access to more than 59,000 free WordPress plugins.
+These plugins are like apps for your WordPress blog that allow you to add features like contact forms, galleries, etc. See our list of must have WordPress plugins for all websites.

 • WordPress is search engine friendly.
 You can easily create SEO friendly URLs, categories, and tags for your posts.
-Plus, there’re a good number of great SEO plugins for additional features.
+Plus, there’re a good number of great SEO plugins for additional optimization.

 Cons

-• Managing your own website comes with a bit of a learning curve.
+• Managing your own website comes with a bit of a learning curve as you would have to familiarize yourself with WordPress admin backend.

 • You will have to manage your own backups and security.